 There is one remaining 2017 deadline for Youth Structured Dialogue, on 4 October (Round 3) at 11am (UK time).

 Important note: for Key Action 3 Round 2, the European Commission is trialling an online application form, instead of the eForm, to improve functionality.
-Guidance on how to apply using the online form is in the European Commission's guidance document (3 MB).
+We have produced guidance notes - version 3 (656 KB) to assist you in completing the form.
 If you have any further questions on the online application process, please contact us on 0161 957 7755.
 The online trial is only for Key Action 3.